Chad Cordero: Pro career

+Montreal Expos/Washington Nationals

 First two years

 Cordero pitched briefly in 2003, and then appeared in 69 games for the Expos in 2004, compiling an ERA of 2.94, usually appearing as a closer.
 He earned a save in the last Montreal Expo victory in Hiram Bithorn Stadium on July 11, 2004.
 He also threw the final pitch for the Expos at Olympic Stadium on September 29, 2004, and the final pitch for a win on October 2 against the New York Mets at Shea Stadium.

 2005

 The Expos became the Washington Nationals in 2005, and Cordero had a career-best season.
 In June 2005, Cordero tied the major league record for saves in one month with 15.
 He shares the record with Lee Smith and John Wetteland.
 He also converted his 24th consecutive save, breaking the club record held by Mel Rojas.
 On September 9, 2005, Cordero's 44th save broke the franchise record.
 He completed the 2005 season with 47 saves, leading the major leagues, and was selected to the National League pitching staff for the 2005 MLB All-Star game, facing one batter, Iván Rodríguez, and striking him out.
 He was the 2005 Washington Nationals Player of the Year, and won the National League Rolaids Relief Man of the Year Award.